Goto Main Content

 Article 2

-Before the unification of the Republic of China, the address of entering and/or exiting the State, stated in the Act, refers to entering and/or exiting the Taiwan Area.
+Before the unification of the Republic of China, the term “entering and/or exiting the State,” stated in the Act, refers to entering and/or exiting the Taiwan Area.

 Article 3

-The term “period of residency,” as stated in Subparagraphs 7 and 8 of Article 3 of the Act, refers to a continuous period of a visit or residency.
+The term “duration of visit or residence,” as stated in Subparagraphs 7 and 8 of Article 3 of the Act, refers to a continuous period of a visit or residence.

-The term “residency in the Taiwan Area for more than sixmonths,” as stipulated in Subparagraph 8 of Article 3 of the Act, shall excludethe extended stay specified in the proviso of Paragraph 1 of Article 8 of the Act or by other exceptional incidents.
+The term “duration of residence in the Taiwan Area for the period of six (6) months or more,” as stipulated in Subparagraph 8 of Article 3 of the Act, shall exclude the extended stay specified in the proviso of Paragraph 1 of Article 8 of the Act or by other exceptional incidents.

 Article 4

-The competent authorities shall immediately notify the National Immigration Agency of the Ministry of Interior (hereinafter referred to as the “National Immigration Agency”) to revoke the ban on entry into and/or exit from the State provided that such a ban ceases to be a necessity.
+The competent authorities shall notify the National Immigration Agency of the Ministry of the Interior (hereinafter referred to as the “National Immigration Agency”) for imposing entry/exit bans.
+If such entry/exit bans need to be ceased, the competent authorities shall notify the National Immigration Agency immediately.

 Article 5